sixhobbits/ritza/showcase/repl.it/src/index.md

 Here the reader learns about some basic Machine Learning (text classification) using Repl.it.
 This is a high level tutorial showing how to train a classifier and generate predictions and does not get into the maths involved.

 ## [Quicksort tutorial: Python implementation with line by line explanation](quicksort-tutorial-python-implementation-with-line-by-line-explanation)
-This is the most abstract and theoretical of the collection and shows the reader how to implement quicksort from sratch.
+This is the most abstract and theoretical of the collection and shows the reader how to implement quicksort from scratch.
 This is more useful for interview practice or understanding university homework.